 A Tetradic color scheme is similar to a triadic scheme, except there are four hues rather than three (i.e., you’re using four primary colors on the color wheel).
-These color schemes are generally meant for critical information and applications where the colors are the most integral aspect of the data visualization.
+These color schemes are generally meant for critical information and applications where the colors are the most integral aspect of your data visualization and storytelling..
 This scheme forms a square on the color wheel.

 As you can see from the examples, you can choose your own combinations, but it is always good to start with colors that work well together.
 Getting to know some basic color theory and finding a good color wheel is a great starting point.

-Color Harmonies: complementary, analogous, triadic color – Great reference, Please visit as this was a great source for me.
-I liked the way they used an open circle in their diagram that lets the color show through in their diagrams.
-Basic techniques for combining colors, shows the basic color chords based on the color wheel.
+What Are Color Harmonies? – Bryan House Quilts – Great reference, Please visit as this was a great source for me.
+I liked how they used an open circle in their diagram that lets the color show through in their diagrams.
+Basic techniques for combining colors show the basic color chords based on the color wheel.

 Color Calculator – Use the free Color Calculator to explore creative color options for your design project.

-Source File: CMYK-Werten.png – Wikimedia Commons – Used as example of a color wheel with hue.
+Source File: CMYK-Werten.png – Wikimedia Commons – Used as an example of a color wheel with hue.

 File:BYR color wheel.svg – Wikimedia Commons – Used as abase svg file for colors.